Best practices for operating large-scale deployments

 In single tenant cluster configurations, platform teams and tenant teams use a "shared responsibility" model for cluster management and applications.
 Platform teams operate single tenant clusters, while tenant teams deploy and operate their applications.
 When using Config Sync in single tenant scenarios, there is a single root repository that is used for cluster management.
 Tenant teams either adopt a pull request (PR) or merge request (MR) based strategy for collaboration with platform teams, or tenants are given push access to the root repository.
 In PR and MR based approaches, platform teams are responsible for merging in tenant team changes.
 With push access, tenant teams require elevated Git permissions to commit and merge their changes.
 The choice of strategy depends on which Git workflow most closely aligns with existing processes.

 In multi-tenant cluster configurations, platform teams manage clusters using the Config Sync root repository and configure Config Sync to use multiple namespace repositories.
 Each tenant team is given access to a Namespace and corresponding repository.
-The repository is organized similarly to the root repository, incorporating either the branch-based or folder-based approach, and configured to follow the appropriate mapping approach for non-production (branch or folder) and production environments (Git commit or tag).
+The repository is organized similarly to the root repository, incorporating either the branch-based or directory-based approach, and configured to follow the appropriate mapping approach for non-production (branch or directory) and production environments (Git commit or tag).

 Orchestrate safe rollouts